 Fake requests for quotes or shipping to fake addresses can dupe companies into sending products or performing services for the bad guys.
 The victim then ends up getting stuck with the bill when the requester suddenly disappears.
 Sending a quote can seem innocent enough, but they give attackers more information on your company and how it works and can lead to further attacks.
 These attacks can be quite nefarious!

 Because they are so carefully made, it can be much harder to spot spear phishing attempts.
 The best defense is employee education.
 Employees must be taught to be suspicious of anything asking them to click a link or asking for sensitive information.
 If you’re not expecting an email with this type of information/action request, always check with the supposed sender before you answer or do anything.
 Carefully check email domain names and keep an eye out for odd vocabulary/misspellings; these can be indicators of a fake email.
 Never blindly trust an email just because it ‘seems’ legit.

 Also, keep a close eye on anything that comes through your ‘contact us’ forms.
 Requests that ask for financial information, or quotes for products to be shipped outside your country, or that ask for very expensive products in unusually large quantities are red flags.
 If you receive something like this, always double check before sending the quote or products.
-Google maps is your friend; if the shipping address goes someplace suspicious (I.e. a warehouse or residential area), it’s likely fake.
+Google maps is your friend; a shipping address going someplace suspicious (I.e. a warehouse or residential area), is likely fake.
 If there’s no explicit contact information, it’s likely fake.
-If contact information comes from a normal entity but the request looks suspicious, or if you’ve never worked with that entity before, check with the sender to make sure the request is legitimate.
+When contact information comes from a normal entity but the request looks suspicious, or if you’ve never worked with that entity before, check with the sender to make sure the request is legitimate.
 If they don’t know anything about it, it’s FAKE!